core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For each traditional observation ongoing on the target resource, the server MAY cancel that observation.
 Then, the server considers the corresponding clients as now taking part in the group observation, for which it increases the corresponding observer counter accordingly.

 The server sends to each of such clients an informative response message, encoded as a unicast response with response code 5.03 (Service Unavailable).
 As per {{RFC7641}}, such a response does not include an Observe Option.
-The response MUST be Confirmable, MUST NOT have link-local source or destination addresses, and MUST NOT provide link-local or site-local addresses in the transport-specific information specified in its payload (see below).
+The response MUST be a Confirmable message sent as a separate response (see {{Section 5.2.2 of RFC7252}}), MUST NOT have link-local source or destination addresses, and MUST NOT provide link-local or site-local addresses in the transport-specific information specified in its payload (see below).

 The Content-Format of the informative response is set to "application/informative-response+cbor", which is registered in {{content-format}}.
 The payload of the informative response is a CBOR map, whose fields use the CBOR abbreviations that are defined in {{informative-response-params}}.

 When using the method specified in this document, the CBOR map conveyed as the payload of the informative response includes the following parameters with the semantics defined below.
 Other specifications may define different uses of the informative response for providing alternative information that is relevant to other protocols and applications.

 * 'tp_info', with value a CBOR array.
-This includes the transport-specific information required to correctly receive multicast notifications bound to the phantom observation request.
+This includes the transport-specific information required to correctly receive multicast notifications that are bound to the phantom observation request.
 Typically, this comprises the Token value associated with the group observation, as well as the source and destination addressing information of the related multicast notifications.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.
 This parameter MUST be included.

 * 'ph_req', with value the byte serialization of the transport-independent information of the phantom observation request (see {{ssec-server-side-request}}), encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.

-   This parameter MAY be omitted, in case the phantom request is, in terms of transport-independent information, identical to the registration request from the client.
+   This parameter MAY be omitted if the phantom request is, in terms of transport-independent information, identical to the registration request from the client.
 Otherwise, this parameter MUST be included.

    Note that the registration request from the client may indeed differ from the phantom observation request in terms of transport-independent information, but still be acceptable for the server to register the client as taking part in the group observation.